+Liability in hotel fires will depend on the cause of the fire and the parties who contributed to the danger.
 A pair of deadly fires at the MGM Grand and the Hilton in Las Vegas in the early 1980s resulted in numerous changes that have made hotels in the city among the safest in the nation.
-With 85 deaths and more than 600 injuries, the MGM Grand fire is the worst disaster ever in Nevada.
+With 85 deaths and more than 600 injuries, the MGM Grand fire was disastrous.
 It was followed by the fire at the Hilton that killed eight hotel guests.
 In response, state legislators implemented rules and regulations that have made Nevada hotels much safer.
 When someone is injured in a hotel fire that is caused by the negligence of others, a personal injury lawyer can assist in ensuring that the hotel is held liable for damages in cases of negligence.

 The Fires and the Subsequent Legal Changes

 The MGM Grand fire happened when a ground fault in the hotel’s deli shorted, starting a fire that quickly spread throughout the casino area.
 The hotel had requested an exception to the installation of sprinklers.
 Most victims died from smoke that rose from the fire and filled stairwells, where many were trapped behind self-locking doors.
 The Hilton fire happened three months later, when a busboy started a fire on the 22nd floor that killed eight people and injured 200 more.

 Legislators reacted by instituting new fire codes and safety regulations for all structures in the state.
 All were required to install sprinkler systems, and no grandfathering or exceptions were allowed.
 Multiple fires in hotels have happened since that time, but no one has been killed.
 There have been some injuries in some of the subsequent fires, however.

 Potential Liability in Hotel Fires